AFellowSpeedrunner/themacarchive.com/index.md

 You can download different versions of Mac OS here!

-All files are virus checked and hosted on GitHub by me!
+All files are virus checked and hosted on DepositFiles by me!

 ### The backstory